 On Resilio Connect version 2.11 and older: Disable tracker servers in Agent Profile.
 Tracker serves only one goal - tell everyone about everyone in the job.
 With disabled tracker, Agents won't request other peers for the job, and will only learn about other Agents from "Known hosts" parameter.

 On Resilio Connect version 2.12 and newer: it's not necessary to disable trackers.
-Trackers can remain active, but this will require adjusting parameter "Allowed hosts".
+Trackers can remain active, but this will require adjusting parameter "Allowed peers".
 Put there AgentID of the servers that connection shall be established to, so that the tracker server only informs others about these.
 AgentID can be learned from the Agent details tab.
 If this parameter is not configured, the tracker server will return all available Agents in its reply.

 Disable "Lan discovery" parameter.
 For Agents located in LAN, it's compulsory to disable it.